-Following the miners strike I started work back at the Taff Merthyr colliery on the surface, I stayed there until a few months before it closed in 1993.
-I have two grown up sons, Geraint and Peter Corkrey and a Handsome grandson called Taylor and a beautiful grand daughter called Alexia.
-I currently live in the Navigation Hotel, Treharris and apart from a year in the Rhondda, I have always lived in the Treharris postal district.
+Following the miners’ strike I started work back at the Taff Merthyr colliery on the surface, I stayed there until a few months before it closed in 1993.
+I have two grown-up sons, Geraint and Peter Corkrey and a Handsome grandson called Taylor and three beautiful granddaughters called Alexia, Olivia and Reeva.
+I currently live in Bargoed Close, Oaklands Street, Treharris and apart from a year in the Rhondda, I have always lived in the Treharris postal district.

-I was visiting the Treharris Library in January 2009, and I could find very little information about the area around Treharris, the area was also poorly served on the internet.
+I was visiting the Treharris Library in January 2009, and I did find information and photographs with the help of the staff and paid many visits, however, the area was also poorly served on the internet.
 February 2009 and I was at the Merthyr Library, once again I was astounded at the lack of reference books about the bottom of the valley in comparison to Merthyr itself.
 Carolyn Jacob, one of the librarians said that there was not really much about Treharris district on-line and she was trying to collate information herself, to help patrons who attended the library.
 She sent me the information she already had and I decided to build a website dedicated to the Treharris Postal district…that would include the six villages in the Treharris area, Bedlinog, Trelewis, Edwardsville, Nelson and Quakers Yard.